Sodabeh-Taherpanah/react-tips-example/react_interview.md

 Use Case:
-Adding Conditional Authentication to a Component  :  return isAuthenticated ? <WrappedComponent {...otherProps} /> : null;   //WrappedComponent can be userprofile for logging : const withLogging = (WrappedComponent) => {
+Adding Conditional Authentication to a Component  :  return isAuthenticated ? <WrappedComponent {...otherProps} /> : null;   //WrappedComponent can be userطب for logging : const withLogging = (WrappedComponent) => {
   return (props) => {